SofiaCoder/SofiaCoder/README.md

 ### I'm Sofia!
 Welcome to my Github-page

-- 🌱 I’m currently learning Javascript, HTML, CSS, React, Sass, MySQL, NodeJS and more
+- 🌱 Writing Javascript, HTML, CSS, React, Sass, MySQL, NodeJS, MongoDB, NextJS and more

 - 📫 How to reach me: sofia.laas@gmail.com

 - ⚡ Fun fact: I'm a Doctor of Naprapathy that now has choosen to change profession and become a software engineer.

-- 💬 Ask me about Naprapathy 😜 (Soon about JS, MySQL, React and more!)
+- 💬 Ask me about JS, MongoDB, MySQL, React and more!
 <br />
 <br />